tattwamasiray/Fraudlent-Transactions/README.md

 ### Part 2: Supervised Machine Learning Models

 **Assumption and Overview**
-Since we aim to predict fraudulent transactions based on the ‘fraud_encoded’ dataset, we will evaluate two Machine Learning models that could produce accurate results.
-The main metric we will consider when running **confusion metrics is recall**, as the main aim is to identify fraudulent transactions with high accuracy.
+Since I aim to predict fraudulent transactions based on the ‘fraud_encoded’ dataset, we will evaluate two Machine Learning models that could produce accurate results.
+The main metric I will consider when running **confusion metrics is recall**, as the main aim is to identify fraudulent transactions with high accuracy.
 <br>
 The models evaluated were:
 1. Logistic regression -> As it predicts a binary result.